TianxingChen/tianxingchen/README.md

     <a href="https://mmlab.hk/" target="_blank">MMLab@HKU</a>,
     The University of Hong Kong (since Oct.
 2025), supervised by
     <a href="https://luoping.me/" target="_blank">Prof. Ping Luo</a>.
     My research focuses on Embodied AI Infra, including Robotic Foundation Model, Data Generator and Evaluation.
-I was selected as an AI25 honoree (25 Under 25 AI Innovation Pioneer) by HongShan China and MIT Technology Review China.
+I was selected as an AI25 honoree (Under 25 AI Innovation Pioneer) by HongShan China and MIT Technology Review China.
 </p>
 <p>
     I have published multiple papers at top venues such as CVPR, RSS, ICLR, ICRA and ACL.